RYFILABS/Suppart/README.md

 Artists benefit from having an additional means to fund their projects besides funding it themselves or traditional funding methods with traditional strings attached.

-Fans benefit from having a direct connection with the artists that they follow and for the first time in history being able to contribute to their favorite artists' work.
+Fans benefit from having a direct connection with the artists that they follow and for the first time in history being able to directly contribute to their favorite artists' work.